MahmoudZeert/PropertyDamageCompensation/README.md

 - Front-end:  .NET Core 6.0 MVC, HTML5, CSS, JavaScript
 - Back-end: Net core 6.0 web API, services, and data access
 - Database: Microsoft SQL Server
-- Authentication: .NET Identity
+- Authentication and authorization: .NET Identity
 - Dependency Injection: .NET Core Dependency Injection
 - Exception Handling: Custom Middleware
 - ORM: Entity Framework Core
 - Architecture: I initially developed the app as a .NET Core 6.0 MVC web application.
 However, I have started refactoring it into a clean architecture solution.
 As part of this refactoring, I have implemented a small feature that involves the ability to add and update the entity "Floor" using the clean architecture pattern.

   In this pattern, the MVC front-end communicates with a typed HttpClient, which makes requests to a web API endpoint.
 The web API endpoint then calls a service, which in turn interacts with the repository to access the data store.
 This layered approach helps separate concerns and promotes modularity and maintainability in the codebase.

 The solution Structure for the clean architecture is :
 The project follows the principles of clean architecture and is structured into the following projects: